 It’s amazing how many different careers can come from a degree in liberal arts.
 That’s because of how diverse and well-rounded the curriculum is.
 Getting a taste of everything expands your palate.

-Starting out with a liberal arts degree is a great stepping stone toward a master’s or even a doctorate in anthropology.
+Anthropology - Starting out with a liberal arts degree is a great stepping stone toward a master’s or even a doctorate in anthropology.
 Be prepared to go to school for at least six years, between the four years it takes to get your bachelor’s degree and the two years for your master’s.
 Anthropology examines all aspects of life, which is along the lines of your liberal arts curriculum.
-There are around 300 jobs expected to be open through 2026, with a median salary of more than $63K.

-As a physicist or astronomer, you will study various forms of matter and how they interact.
+Astronomy - As a physicist or astronomer, you will study various forms of matter and how they interact.
 The study of time or how the universe began may be your primary focus, but you will need a strong background in all the physical sciences, which is a part of a liberal arts curriculum.
 For this career, in addition to your liberal arts degree, you’ll need to get a Ph.D. in physics, astronomy, or another related field.
-An astronomer’s median annual salary is $104K.
-Entry level is over $57K, and after a few years of experience, you can earn an average of $187K.

-Because there isn’t a undergrad degree prerequisite, you can pursue an MBA with a liberal arts degree.
+Business - Because there isn’t a undergrad degree prerequisite, you can pursue an MBA with a liberal arts degree.
 Of course, you may want to take some additional business courses to get yourself ready for the master’s degree course load, because you probably didn’t take much of them during your first four years of college.
-Many advances degrees in business come with a paycheck well above the national median salary range and can go well into the six figures.

-All those advertisements you see on billboards and in magazines are written by copywriters.
+Copywriter - All those advertisements you see on billboards and in magazines are written by copywriters.
 Cool job, to be able to come up with wording promoting the sale of a product!
 It could be a tagline, or it could be an entire page dedicated to building up a idea or item.
 Either way, it’s you who’s doing it, and things are flying off virtual shelves because people are buying what you’re selling.
 In theory.
 Many full time writers have bachelor’s degrees in English, communications, etc. But not all of them.
 Some just have that raw talent, a natural way with words.
 Internships and blogging are just a couple of ways to get some experience prior to your first real gig.
-The median annual salary for copywriters is over $61K, and more experienced writers can make over $118K.
-The job outlook is predicted to remain stable at 8 percent, which is in the average range compared to other occupations.

-Typically, you’ll need a bachelor’s degree in English, communications, or journalism if you’re thinking about becoming an editor.
+Editor - Typically, you’ll need a bachelor’s degree in English, communications, or journalism if you’re thinking about becoming an editor.
 The good news is that these are all parts of a liberal arts program.
 There is little to no change in the job outlook for the next several years, despite job openings dropping by a projected 100 from those currently available.
 While there will still be some jobs opening within established newspapers and magazines, if you have online experience, you may have better luck in the digital space.
-The average annual salary for an editor is just over $57K annually.
-If you have a lot of years in, and quite a bit of experience, you could see a salary of over $111K.

-When an organization needs funding, they often have to look to agencies that offer monies.
+Grant Writer - When an organization needs funding, they often have to look to agencies that offer monies.
 However, you can’t just show up at their doors with your hands out and a pathetic look on your face.
 That’s why said organizations use grant writers.
 You’ll be doing a lot of research and writing; you have to create a compelling reason for an agency to choose you to fund when there are so many others in the same boat.
 You’ll need to major in English, journalism, or another writing-intensive type of program, where you’ll get your bachelor’s degree.
 And most potential employers will prefer about two years of experience with proven results, as well.
-The median annual salary is $66K, but where you fall on the range can vary wildly.

-When you have a liberal arts degree, you’ve been conditioned to think more broadly, which gives you the potential to pay it forward and expand young minds.
+Teacher - When you have a liberal arts degree, you’ve been conditioned to think more broadly, which gives you the potential to pay it forward and expand young minds.
 The primary requirement for teaching is a bachelor’s degree.
 If you decide teaching is for you, then from there you would have to complete a teacher preparation program and take your state’s required board exam for a teaching certificate.
-The median annual salary range for educators is $55K, but it really depends on what level you’re teaching, and what district and state you’re in.

-Two in three writers, including journalists, are self employed.
+Journalist - Two in three writers, including journalists, are self employed.
 To work as a legit journalist, you first need to get yourself a bachelor’s degree in English, journalism, or communications.
 But actually, you can start gaining experience while you’re in high school by working for the school paper, yearbook, television or radio station, and taking all the English and humanities classes humanly possible.
 Once you’ve gotten your bachelor’s degree, find an internship (you can do this while you’re still in college).
 Lastly, get a job.
 Gain experience.
 Build a portfolio.
 And keep moving up in the world of journalism.
-You can expect a median annual salary of more than $61K.

-Because the only prerequisite for law school is a bachelor’s degree, a liberal arts degree can prepare you for a general law degree.
+Law - Because the only prerequisite for law school is a bachelor’s degree, a liberal arts degree can prepare you for a general law degree.
 Once you take the LSAT and get yourself into a law school, then you can decide what specialty law you’d like to pursue.
-The median annual wage for lawyers is $118K.

-The American Library Association recommends students wanting to pursue a library science degree to focus their undergraduate studies on the arts, history, music, psychology, or sociology—which are all areas of a liberal arts curriculum and a perfect starting point if you want to become a librarian.
+Library Science - The American Library Association recommends students wanting to pursue a library science degree to focus their undergraduate studies on the arts, history, music, psychology, or sociology—which are all areas of a liberal arts curriculum and a perfect starting point if you want to become a librarian.
 Once you graduate with your bachelor’s degree, you’ll head on over to graduate school for your master’s in library science.
-The median annual wage for librarians is $57K.

-Public relations, journalism, communications, English, or business bachelor’s degrees (usually in the liberal arts department) are what it takes to become a publicist.
+Publicist - Public relations, journalism, communications, English, or business bachelor’s degrees (usually in the liberal arts department) are what it takes to become a publicist.
 Most likely, you’ll be working in a public relations department or company, helping to create a frenzy (in a good way) around a product, person, or idea.
 You’ll need to get an internship and gain some on-the-job knowledge and experience, even prior to graduation.
-When you’ve been in the industry for a while, your salary can creep up to over the $111K mark.
-The job outlook is projected to grow 9 percent through 2026, which is a bit faster than the average for other occupations.

-From businessmen to politicians to public figures, throughout history, speechwriters have been writing the speeches for these men and women.
+Speech Writer - From businessmen to politicians to public figures, throughout history, speechwriters have been writing the speeches for these men and women.
 If this field holds appeal, then start out with a bachelor’s degree in journalism, English, communications, or one of the other writing-based liberal arts programs.
 Before you can even try to hit it big, you’ll need to gain experience.
 That can be done through having some freelance clients you’re writing speeches for.
-The median salary for speechwriters, according to Salary.com, is more than $126K.
-However, the pay range is great, from more than $80K to well over the $190K mark.